 Supply chain managers handle the majority of an organisation’s spending and they control international logistics and operations.

-The BA (Hons) Logistics and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply and has been designed with input from leading professionals, so you can be confident you’ll graduate with commercial skills that will unlock doors to higher level jobs and impress future employers.
-We offer numerous opportunities for you to develop practical experience and build a strong CV.
-Whether you’re interested in participating in our internship programme, undertaking a year-long work placement or taking advantage of working with companies as part of a dedicated employability module, you’ll have plenty of opportunities to help enhance your future career prospects.
+The BA (Hons) Logistics and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply and has been designed with input from leading professionals, so you can be confident you'll graduate with commercial skills that will unlock doors to higher-level jobs and impress future employers.

 You’ll study essential business modules and specialist modules.
 These include commercial procurement, projects and operations management, logistics and materials management, strategic procurement and commercial relationships, and supply chain risk and sustainability.

 This mix of general and specialist modules reflects real life, and enables you to learn about different parts of a business supply chain and the interconnectivity of suppliers, and how working together generates value.
 Through our strong links with industry, you’ll also learn methodologies and techniques used in the workplace.
 You will also have the opportunity to take part in industry visits, with recent examples including GE Aviation, Continental Teves, and Tesco Distribution Centres.
 You’ll gain the knowledge and ability to work in many areas, including supply chain management, operations management, purchasing and logistics.
 Our graduates have an excellent track record in relevant, well-paid careers.

 Please note: CIPS Accreditation may not be achieved if students do not meet the minimum pass requirements dictated by the accrediting body.

 Mae modiwlau cyfrwng Cymraeg yn cynnwys | Welsh Module options are: